 Below, you’ll find descriptions of some of the most commonly used syslog fields when searching or troubleshooting issues.

-The timestamp field (2003-10-11T22:14:15.003Z in the example) indicates the time and date that the message was generated on the system sending the message.
-That time can be different from when another system receives the message.
+The timestamp field indicates the time and date the message was generated on the system sending the message.
 The example timestamp breaks down like this:

-The hostname field (server1.com in the example above) indicates the name of the host or system that sent the message.
+The hostname field (“server1” in the example above) indicates the name of the host or system that originally sent the message.

-The priority field or pri for short (<34> in the example above) tells you how urgent or severe the event is.
+The priority field or pri for short (“<34>” in the example above) tells you how urgent or severe the event is.
 It’s a combination of two numerical fields: the facility and the severity.
-The facility specifies the type of process that created the event.
-It ranges from 0 for kernel messages to 23 for local applications.
+The facility specifies the type of process that created the event, ranging from 0 for kernel messages to 23 for local applications.
 The severity ranges from 0–7, with 0 indicating an emergency and 7 indicating a debug event.

 Pri can be output in two ways.
-The first is as a single number prival which is calculated as the facility field value multiplied by 8, then the result is added to the severity field value: (facility)(8) + (severity).
-The second is pri-text which will output in the string format “facility.severity.”
-The latter format can often be easier to read and search but takes up more storage space.
+The first is as a single number, prival, which is calculated as the facility field value multiplied by eight, then the result is added to the severity field value: (facility)(8) + (severity).
+The second is pri-text, which will output in the string format “facility.severity”.
+The latter format can often be easier to read and search, but takes up more storage space.

 Many Linux distributions ship with systemd, which is a process and service manager.
 Systemd implements its own logging service called journald that can replace or complement syslog.
 Journald logs in a significantly different manner than systemd, which is why it has its own section in the Ultimate Guide to Logging.
 You can learn more about logging via systemd in the Systemd Logging section.

 How to View and Configure Linux Logs on Ubuntu and CentOS (DigitalOcean)